Shalom Cohen (rabbi): Political activity

 Cohen entered the political arena for the first time in 1984, when he agreed to Rabbi Ovadia Yosef's request to support the founding of the Shas party and serve on the new Moetzet Chachmei HaTorah rabbinic council.
 In April 2014, six months after Yosef's death, Cohen succeeded him as nasi (president) of the council.

 Cohen was an outspoken critic of Modern Orthodox and secular Jews in Israel.
-In 2013, he compared the kippah serugah community to Amalek, the biblical archenemy of the Jewish people, and in 2015, he called the Israeli national anthem, "Hatikvah", "a stupid song".
+In 2013, he compared the Religious Zionist community to Amalek, the biblical archenemy of the Jewish people, and in 2015, he called the Israeli national anthem, "Hatikvah", "a stupid song".
 He told Israeli soldiers at a prayer rally during the 2014 Israel–Gaza conflict, "Do you think the people of Israel need an army?
 It is God Almighty who fights for Israel."

 He also expressed hard-line views on issues affecting the Haredi community in Israel.
 In 2014, he decried the dire effects on Israeli Sephardi Jews of the proposed Israeli law to draft yeshiva students, and issued a letter in which he forbade Haredi women from undertaking post-high-school studies at academic colleges.
 He urged his constituency to refrain from using smartphones and to strengthen their involvement in Torah study.